Yes, Benzos Are Bad for You

 Posted Jul 01, 2016

-The real wonder of the benzos is that sales continue to boom, despite their having so little utility and no push from pharma marketeering (because patents have run out – thereby decreasing costs and profits.)
+The real wonder of the benzos is that sales continue to boom, despite their having so little utility and no push from pharma marketeering (because patents have run out, thereby decreasing costs and profits.)
 Between 1996 and 2013, the percentage of people in the U.S. using benzos jumped more than one-third from an already remarkable 4.1 to 5.6 percent.
-Especially troubling is that benzo use is ridiculously high (nearly one out of ten) in the elderly, the group most likely to be harmed by them.
+Especially troubling is that benzo use is ridiculously high (nearly one out of 10) in the elderly, the group most likely to be harmed by them.
 (See below.)
 And women are twice as likely as men to be given a prescription.

-You would expect such a ubiquitous drug to have many clinical uses but you would be wrong – the psychiatric indications for benzos can be counted on the fingers of one hand.
+You would expect such a ubiquitous drug to have many clinical uses but you would be wrong; the psychiatric indications for benzos can be counted on the fingers of one hand.
 While benzos do wonders for patients with catatonia, this disorder is rarely encountered.
 Benzos are also useful short-term for severe agitation in psychosis, mania, and depression.
 And they are sometimes helpful for patients with severe panic disorder who need instant relief in the several weeks before SSRI's kick in.

 At the extreme, if doses were high and discontinuation is quick, the symptoms resemble alcoholic delirium tremens with hallucinations, psychosis, seizures, and the risk of death.
 Withdrawal is made even more difficult if, as is common, benzo dependence is complicated by concomitant abuse of alcohol and/or opioids or other drugs.
 Most people fail in their first attempts at withdrawal.
 Success rates increase if the withdrawal is done very gradually over a period of many months.
 Careful medical supervision is always a must.

 Third and most insidious, but still very damaging, are the day-to-day impacts on brain functioning.
-On-going benzo use can be devastating, especially in the elderly, who (bizarrely) are the group most likely to receive a benzo prescription.
+On-going benzo use can be devastating, especially in the elderly, who (bizarrely) are the group most likely to receive such a prescription.
 If you meet an elderly patient who seems dopey, confused, has memory loss, slurred speech, and poor balance, your first thought should be benzo side effects—not Alzheimer’s disease or dementia.
 Many elders begin their downward spiral to disability and death after a benzo-induced fall that results in broken hips, concussions, or subdural hematomas (a collection of blood outside the brain.)
 Benzos are also a major risk factor for car and machine accidents.

 The tough question is what to recommend for those many unfortunates already suffering the tyranny of benzo addiction.
-Should they stay the course to avoid the rigors and risks of withdrawal or should they make the great effort to detox?
-This is an individual decision that can't be forced on someone.
-But the longer you are on them, the harder it gets to stop, and the cognitive side effects of benzos create more and more dysfunction as your brain ages.
+Should they stay the course to avoid the rigors and risks of withdrawal or should they make a great effort to detox?
+This is an individual decision that can't be forced.
+But the longer you are on them, the harder it is to stop, and the cognitive side effects of benzos create more and more dysfunction as your brain ages.
 The best bet is to stick with a determined effort to detox, however long and difficult, under close medical supervision.

 This article was originally published on Recovery Brands' Pro Talk/Pro Corner